Leviathanium/NextUI-Theme-Manager/README.md

 In the menu, there are several options:

 _Theme Management_
-1. **Simple Themes:** These are individual images that will be pasted across _all_ relevant areas that backgrounds can be loaded in NextUI.
-This option pastes a `bg.png` inside the `.media` folder, as well as a few other places like `root` for example.
-2. **Dynamic Themes (still work in progress):** These are going to be curated themes created by the community that will change individual system backgrounds, LEDs, accent colors, AND fonts all at once.
+1. **Themes (still work in progress):** These are going to be curated themes created by the community that will change individual system backgrounds, LEDs, accent colors, icons, AND fonts all at once.
 Right now it's only partially working.
+2. **Customization:** Here, you can change specific wallpaper/icon/font elements for your device.
+You can also choose from a series of preset LED/accent options, or import/export your own in `Theme-Manager.pak/Accents` or `Theme-Manager.pak/LEDs`.
-3. **Default Theme:** This offers the ability to either _remove or replace with black_ ALL `bg.png` files across NextUI if you want to start over fresh.
+3. **Reset:** This offers the ability to either _remove or replace with black_ ALL `bg.png` files across NextUI if you want to start over fresh.
 ---
 _Customization_
+1. **Global Options:** Apply global icons/wallpapers to the entire device from `Theme-Manager.pak/Themes/Global` and `Theme-Manager.pak/Icons`.
+There are a few presets to mess around with, or if you create your own, you can apply them from here.
-5. **System Backgrounds:** This allows you to choose individual locations where you want to place a specific background.
-This includes `root`, `Recently Played`, `Tools`, and ALL directories with a system tag detected in `Roms`.
+2. **System Options:** Apply system-specific icons/wallpapers if you want to get really technical.
+This also includes `Recently Played`, `Tools`, and `Collections` as well!
+3. **Accents:** Choose from several preset options, or export your custom-built options!
+They are exported as `.txt` files in `Theme-Manager.pak/Accents/Custom`.
+4. **LEDs:** Choose from several preset options, or export your custom-built options!
+They are exported as `.txt` files in `Theme-Manager.pak/LEDs/Custom`.
-6. **Fonts:** Yes, you can change fonts now!
-For now we're just testing with a couple demo examples, but here is where you would change fonts.
+5. **Fonts:** (Currently borked since NextUI 3.0 release, will fix soon!)
+For now we're just testing with a couple demo examples, but fonts are in `Theme-Manager.pak/Fonts`.
-7. **Accent Colors (still work in progress):** Accent colors can be changed here.
-If you run into any weird issues you can fix the accent colors in `Settings.pak` or you can use the `Classic White` option to reset to default.
-8. **LED Quick Settings (still work in progress):** This offers quick access to changing the LED controls.
-This is NOT MEANT to be a REPLACEMENT for `LEDControls.pak`, rather a quick way to tweak them, since the goal is that the **Dynamic Themes** will eventually be able to take advantage of them.
-That way you can revert or change them quickly if you don't like something.

 ---

-### NOTE: Icons have not been tested yet, but they will be coming soon!

----

 ## Installation

-1. Clone or download the repo.
+1. Clone or download `Theme-Manager.zip`.
 2. Move the `Theme-Manager.pak` folder into your `Tools/tg5040` directory on your SD card.
-3. Launch it on your Brick and change your theme!
+3. Launch it on your Brick and start changing your theme!

 ## Sources